KippAD/easy-outdoor-co/README.md

 </details>

 6. Then we select a region.
-Choose the region closest to you, and select **Review**.
+Choose the region closest to you, and then select **Review**.

 <details>